chef-boneyard/chef-rfc/rfc023-chef-12-attributes-changes.md

 ---
-RFC: unassigned
+RFC: 23
 Author: Phil Dibowitz <phil@ipom.com>
-Status: Draft
+Status: Accepted
 Type: Standards Track
 ---

 # Chef 12 Attributes Changes

 Chef 11 added a variety of features and abilities to the Attributes ecosystem within Chef.
-Unfortuantely certain abilities were also lost.
+Unfortunately certain abilities were also lost.

 This proposal is the result of copious discussion between Daniel DeLeo, Adam Jacob, and myself on how to add the following in a consistent and clean way that preserves the goals behind the Chef 11 Attributes changes.